MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - viewing geometrical objects in the OCC viewer;
 - transformation of geometrical objects using various algorithms.

-It is possible to easily set :ref:`parameters` predefined to be used as arguments when objects are created.
+It is possible to easily set :ref:`parameter_usage` predefined to be used as arguments when objects are created.

 SHAPER module preferences are described in the SHAPER :ref:`preferences` section of SALOME Help.